RobertARandolph/AdmiralBumbleBee.com/_posts/2020-09-15-Open-Source.md

 ## Yeah but...
 Why?

 The real reason is that I wanted some sort of platform for curious people to see what is happening on the site.
 Drafts in progress, changes in progress and a way for me to share content through some sort of sidechannel.

+(**NOTE** - I removed about a dozen drafts that potentially violate NDAs or similar agreements.
+Some of the drafts published to the repo have more fleshed out versions on my disk that I haven't committed. _Don't expect the drafts folder to have anything meaningful yet!_ )

 It just so happens that open sourcing the site achieves this and a few other things that I realized are more valuable than my original goal.